microsoft/DirectML/DxDispatch/doc/Guide.md

 > dxdispatch.exe .\models\onnx_gemm.json [other options...]
 ```

+### Implicit Binding

-Unlike other dispatchable types, you **do not** need to specify *resources* and *bindings* for ONNX dispatchables.
+Unlike other dispatchable types, you **do not** need to explicitly specify *resources* and *bindings* for ONNX dispatchables.
 The following JSON is also valid, and it will result in appropriately sized (but uninitialized) resources being automatically bound to when dispatching the ONNX model.
 The main reason you'd want to use this feature is for benchmarking, where resource values are typically irrelevant.

 ```json
 {